fbef0102/L4D1_2-Plugins/l4d_MusicMapStart/readme.md

 			* Ensure no file has space or special characters like "long dash" (–) or so.
 		* Sample rate
 			* All MP3 files must be encoded in 44100 Hz sample rate, otherwise it may not play at all.
-			* To ensure, you can download [MP3 Quality Modifier tool](https://mp3-quality-modifier.en.softonic.com/download) and re-encode all files at once.
+			* Find MP3 Modifier tool by google and re-encode all files at once.

 		* File size
 			* Next, it is recommended every file will not be > 5 MB. in size (to improve download speed).